 Since the 1980s, when considering improvements to the Accounts Payable process, companies around the world successfully deployed solutions that evaluate Accounts Payable as one component of the Procure-to-Pay process.
-This yielded improved efficiencies between functional areas, and often eliminated the need for invoices entirely with pay-on-receipt processes.
+This yielded improved efficiencies between functional areas and often eliminated the need for invoices entirely with pay-on-receipt processes.
 However, when it comes to making the payment, while the global norm is 100% electronic, for many in the United States printing and mailing paper checks continues as a common method for how payments are processed.

 iPollingTM Results Review

 Recently, Peeriosity’s iPollingTM technology was used to better understand the performance of member companies in making electronic payments, and what approaches were used to increase the percentage of electronic payments made.
-While year to year progress has been made by member companies, only 30% of reporting companies have more than 80% of their U.S. payments made electronically, with 22% of the companies at less than 50%.
+While year-to-year progress has been made by member companies, only 30% of reporting companies have more than 80% of their U.S. payments made electronically, with 22% of the companies at less than 50%.
 Here are the details:

-While the eventual benefit may be significant to both the company and the supplier, only 44% of companies have some type of mandate in place, with 56% of the companies reporting that they do not have any type of mandates to require electronic payments.
+While the eventual benefit may be significant to both the company and the supplier, only 44% of companies have some type of mandate in place, with 56% of the companies reporting that they do not have any type of mandate to require electronic payments.

 Here are a few of the comments from Peeriosity members related to this poll: